annaturupi/Assignments-2018/Lab06.md

 Now you know how to deploy your services/web apps on the cloud using Elastic Beanstalk.
 Elastic Beanstalk, as you have already experimented, is an orchestration service that automatically builds your EC2, auto-scaling groups, ELB's, Cloudwatch metrics and S3 buckets so that you can focus on just deploying applications to AWS and not worry about infrastructure tasks.

-There is also an AWS service called [AWS Lambda](https://aws.amazon.com/lambda/) that, as well as EBS, allows you to not deal with over/under capacity, deployments, scaling and fault tolerance, OS or language updates, metrics, and logging.
-AWS Lambda is considered a **Function as a Service**, whereby you create a piece of code and AWS will execute that portion of code, and only that piece of code, as many times as you tell it to.

-AWS Lambda introduced a new serverless world.
-AWS community started working on a complete solution to develop AWS-powered **microservices** or backends for the web, mobile, and IoT applications.
-The migration required facilitation because of the building-block nature of AWS Lambda and its complex symbiosis with Amazon API Gateway.
-One example is [Serverless Framework](https://serverless.com) that allows building auto-scaling, pay-per-execution, event-driven apps on AWS Lambda. **(optional project)**

-To sum up: AWS Lambda runs your code while Elastic Beanstalk runs your applications.

 If you check the code for the controller "chart", you will see that it accepts the same parameters that search admitted.
 Therefore you can have different plots based on the parameters: *http://127.0.0.1:8000/chart?preview=Yes&domain=upc.edu*

 **Q61a: Having  *domain_freq.json* written as static content is not the best way to distribute it because different clients can invoke different parameters simultaneously?
 Can you use S3 to solve the problem?
 Write the changes in the code and explain your solution?**

 **Q61b: Once you have your solution implemented publish the changes to EB and try the new functionality in the cloud.
 Did you need to change anything, apart from the code, to make the web app work?**